 You can now also buy one extra plot of land.
 At this point in your mayoral career, you do not need to buy an additional plot since your city will still be tiny.

 Districts are a great way to micromanage specific areas within your city as well as see specific stats for that area.
 Make use of them early on and enact the power/water restriction when the needs for both outstretch your output.

-Unless you have any of the DLC, this milestone isn’t doesn’t add much apart from another 20,000 cash.
-Continue to expand your residential/commercial and industrial zones depending on the RCI meter.
-The only building you need to construct is the high school, again it needs to be next to the residential zone.
-Your population will also now be above the maximum amount a single Primary school.
+Unless you have any of the DLC, this milestone doesn’t add much apart from another 20,000 cash.
+Continue to expand your residential, commercial, and industrial zones, depending on the RCI meter.
+The only building you need to construct is the high school; again, it needs to be next to the residential zone.
+Your population will also now be above the maximum amount for a single Primary school.
 It would be the best time to set up another one.